 Some Health Benefits?

-Excess iron is known to have disease causing effects, so the fact that phytate prevents some of the iron absorption may actually be a good thing.
+Excess iron is known to have disease-causing effects, so the fact that phytate prevents some of the iron absorptions may actually be a good thing.
 Phytic acid is also an antioxidant (like vitamin C).

 Some research suggests that phytate has the potential ability to lower blood glucose, reduce cholesterol and triacylglycerols, and reduce the risks of cancer and heart disease, and it may play a part in reducing colon cancer through its absorption of iron and other minerals that cancer cells need for growth.